Timinator2000/Algorithm_X/02 - exact_cover/03 - requirements.md

 * Test Case 7 – I stopped counting at 500k possible solutions

 There is a point to this exercises.
 It is always best to restrict Algorithm X as much as possible with requirements/constraints.
 You will not always be able to eliminate the need to further validate potential solutions after Algorithm X finds them, but it is always best to provide Algorithm X with as much information as possible.
-You will be rewarded with a significantly smaller set of possible solutions, and in many cases, the only valid solution.
+You will be rewarded with a significantly smaller set of possible solutions, and in many cases, you will be rewarded with the _only_ valid solution.